Using the Video editor

 2. Once enabled, Smart Chapters will then automatically load the table of contents

-At times, smart chapters may not include an entry that you would llike added.
-If this happens, navigate to the point in the video you'd like to add the entry and manually type the name in the Enter a table of Contents then click Enter.
+At times, Smart Chapters may not include an entry that you would llike added.
+If this happens, navigate to the point in the video you'd like to add the entry and manually type the name in the Enter a table of contents entry then click Enter.

 1.2 Hiding smart chapters